 And a music related footnote

-The backing track for the second video is track by electronic artist Stephen Swartz – titled Bullet Train (feat.
+The backing track for the second video is by electronic artist Stephen Swartz – titled Bullet Train (feat.
 Joni Fatora).